 Additional Key Roles and Attributes of the LMS

 A number of other key roles of KnowledgeLink were identified by participants of the research study.
 It was the view of a number of the interviewees that KnowledgeLink increases training productivity.
-As one Training Manager put it “with KnowledgeLink, the volume of work that you can get through is greater…it improves the efficiency of delivering and managing training.”
+As one training manager put it, “With KnowledgeLink, the volume of work that you can get through is greater….
+It improves the efficiency of delivering and managing training.”

 Because KnowledgeLink contains a central repository containing details of all available training within the organization in a structured way, it emerged during the interviews that KnowledgeLink has helped to improve the profile of the training organization and has also stimulated an increase in the use of training within CEM.
-One Manager argued that “KnowledgeLink has really improved the profile of the Training Organization…before it was known that the Training Organization facilitated training, but you couldn’t put your finger on something…now there is a central repository and you can see all the training that is being delivered.”
+One manager argued that “KnowledgeLink has really improved the profile of the training organisation…before it was known that the training organisation facilitated training, but you couldn’t put your finger on something….
+Now there is a central repository and you can see all the training that is being delivered.”

-The KnowledgeLink Manager highlighted that another key role of KnowledgeLink is the provision of post learning support.
+The KnowledgeLink manager highlighted that another key role of KnowledgeLink is the provision of post learning support.
 He outlined that “although this function is not yet extensively used, KnowledgeLink enables employees to access their transcript, and through this transcript they may rerun material from a course or download documents associated with it.”
 A less obvious role of KnowledgeLink was outlined by an interviewee who carries out a technical role within CEM.
 He maintained that “KnowledgeLink acts as a flagging mechanism for the changing nature of CEM’s own products because when new training becomes available on KnowledgeLink, this normally signals either that new product features have been released or that product changes have taken place.”

-CONCLUSIONS
+CONCLUSION

-The deployment of CEM’s LMS has enabled the corporation to address many of the challenges that it faced prior to the system’s implementation.
-For example, the company now has a single Enterprise Learning Solution which supports the administration of all training across the entire organization.
-From the point of view of the employees, the system provides a centralized mechanism which enables them to search for and to enroll in selected courses or training programs: it also offers guidance on recommended training paths and curriculums.
-Furthermore, the competency assessment facility enables employees to determine and rectify competency gaps as well as providing management at CEM with a means of monitoring and managing overall employee competency levels within the organization.
+The deployment of CEM’s learning management system has enabled the corporation to address many of the challenges that it faced prior to the system’s implementation.
+For example, the company now has a single enterprise learning solution that supports the administration of all training across the entire organization.
+From the point of view of the employees, the system provides a centralized mechanism which enables them to search for and to enrol in selected courses or training programs; it also offers guidance on recommended training paths and curriculums.
+Furthermore, the competency assessment facility enables employees to determine and rectify competency gaps, as well as provides management at CEM with a means of monitoring and managing overall employee competency levels within the organization.

-The LMS solution also supports all training content whatever its subject matter or form and enables the management and control of access to this content using one system.
+The LMS solution also supports all training content, whatever its subject matter or form, and enables the management and control of access to this content using one system.
 This has the added advantage of highlighting duplication of training material in different parts of the organization and paves the way for streamlining the efforts of different training services within the company.
-The flexibility and dynamic nature of the system allows CEM Corporation to unilaterally introduce and to quickly implement new training requirements across the organization in response to changing business needs or new technical advances.
+The flexibility and dynamic nature of the system allows CEM Corporation to unilaterally introduce and to quickly implement new training requirements across the organisation in response to changing business needs or new technical advances.
 The LMS may help to attract or retain key personnel by offering them a unique opportunity to monitor and develop their competencies and to manage their careers within the organization.